 - commit to continuous improvement through regular reviews and updating policies and practices, and being open to scrutiny?

-The Archbishop in Council of the Diocese (the governing body) has approved a Child Safe Policy for the diocese.
-Parishes are asked to adopt the policy with amendments to include details of the Parish Child Safe Officer and any other relevant local information.
+The Archbishop in Council of the Diocese (the governing body) has approved a Statement of Commitment for Child Safety for the diocese.
+Parishes are asked to adopt this along with the Safe Ministry Policy and other approved resources.

-- Has your parish adopted the Child Safe Policy?
+- Has your parish adopted the Safe Ministry resources?

 - Has it been drawn to the attention of parishioners?